 Step 3 – Align and Pin Ribbon

 Lay the ribbon about an inch away from the folded edge of the hand towel.
 Pin the ribbon to the top layer of the towel only.
+You can place your ribbon wherever you like, I just thought this particular placement looked really cute.

 Step 4 – Sew Ribbon to Towel